chasmack/hummaps/README.md

 #### User Interface

-The user interface is still under development and will change over time.
-Generally, there are two main screens: the map list and the map view.
+Generally, there are two main screens: the *map list* and the *map view*.

 Search results are displayed in the map list.
 Maps with no map image are shown in gery.
 Selecting a map from the map list opens the map view.